matteeyao/apprenticeship/cloud/mod/SAA-CO2/high-availability-architecture/auto-scaling-group/README.md

 >
 > AWS Auto Scaling can help you maintain optimal availability and performance by combining predictive scaling and dynamic scaling (proactive and reactive approaches, respectively) to scale your Amazon EC2 capacity faster.

+## Build-in Scaling Strategies

+✓ Optimize for Availability ▶︎ Low resource utilization target

+✓ Balance Availability and Cost ▶︎ Moderate resource utilization target

+✓ Optimize for Cost ▶︎ High resource utilization target

+## Considerations

+When should you consider using AWS Auto Scaling?

+* If you have applications that use one or more scalable resources, and have a variable load

+* If you want more guidance on defining your application scaling plan

+* If you want to maintain the health of your EC2 fleet, scale individual resources separately, create scheduled scaling actions, or setup step-scaling policies, you can use Amazon EC2 auto-scaling or application auto-scaling

 ## Learning summary

 > **What are my scaling options?**